 - Conduct further surveys in future years to assess use by wildlife species

-What we will plant
+What we are planting and will continue to plant

 - Trees for squirrel gliders to glide between